|

 Q. When I call the Safe Haven phone number (616-522-1611), no one answers and I'm asked to leave a message.
 Why doesn't anyone answer?

 A. Since we do not have a central location and we're all volunteers, our phone is a message phone only.
 Most of our volunteers have full-time jobs in addition to Safe Haven duties.
-We have volunteers retrieve messages from the phone on a rotating basis and sometimes it takes a day or so for all messages to be answered.
-Please be patient since we're doing the very best that we can.
+We have volunteers retrieve messages from the phone daily and usually you can expect contact back within 24-36 hours.
+We appreciate your patience!

 Q. Where do Safe Haven animals come from?

 A. Our first priority is to pull adoptable animals from "at risk" situations.
 This normally means from high-kill shelters, shelters who sell or give animals to research, or shelters that have just run out of room for them.
-We receive hundreds of calls from people wanting to surrender animals to us, and many times we just can't assist those callers because our foster homes are almost always full.
-We try to offer other options to those we are unable to help.
+We receive a lot of calls from people wanting to surrender animals to us.
+Many times we just can't assist with owner surrender because our foster homes are almost always full as well as we need to temperament each pet we take (aside from puppies) to be sure they are a good fit.
+We try to offer other options those needing to surrender a pet.

 Q. If my pet is missing, what should I do?

-A. Immediately contact Animal Control Facilities and Humane Societies in your area and in surrounding areas.
+A. Immediately contact Animal Control Facilities and Humane Societies in your area and in surrounding areas to report your pet lost.
 Remember, your pet will not know when it crosses a county line.
 Plan on calling and visiting these facilities periodically since some do not maintain lost/found lists.
-Also, call all nearby veterinary clinics and ask that they post a notice in case someone calls.
+Also contact nearby veterinary clinics and ask that they post a notice in case someone calls or send them a flyer to post.
 Put ads in local newspapers and shoppers guides, and put up posters with a picture.
+Now that Social Media is available, post pictures on your Facebook and ask your friends to share and post on local rescues pages, also you can report pet missing on Lost Pet USA.
+If your pet is microchipped that also helps increase finding.

 Q. If I find a pet, what should I do?

-A. Take the pet to a nearby veterinary clinic to have it scanned for a microchip.
+A. Take the pet to a nearby veterinary office, shelter or humane society to have it scanned for a microchip.
 Immediately contact Animal Control Facilities and Humane Societies in the surrounding areas.
 Contact all area veterinarian clinics.
 Place a “Found Ad” in local papers and shoppers guides.
 Put up posters with a basic description, but do not include a picture.
 If someone calls to claim the pet, make sure that person can accurately describe the pet, including something distinctive that you have not included on your poster.
 Be sure it is the true owner.
+If you decide to post a picture, in this day and age most owners will have some sort of picture or other paperwork (vet records etc) to show it was their pet.

 Q. What do I do if I know of or suspect animal abuse?